 FAQs

 Q: Is Julian Hard Cider actually made with local apples?
-Yes.
-Julian Hard Cider sources from San Diego County orchards, including local Julian farms.
-The fruit comes from the same region that supplies the bakeries on Main Street.
+Yes, in part.
+While they source premium apples from across the country to meet demand, Julian Hard Cider also actively presses from San Diego County orchards, keeping ties to the region that supplies the bakeries on Main Street.

 Q: Can I bring my dog to drink in Julian?
 Julian Beer Company and Julian Hard Cider both have dog-friendly outdoor areas.
 Blue Door Winery and Menghini Winery also accommodate dogs in their outdoor spaces.